natalieagus/50005/docs/Programming Assignment/pa1/06-submission.md

 {:.task-title}
 > Additional Shell Feature
 >
 > This accounts for 1.5% of your grade (PA1 in total accounts for 10% of your grades).
-Be <span class="orange-bold">creative</span>, you are to implement one or two great functionality (there's no need to implement 50 of them). *There's no rubric for this.* It is both objective (in terms of functionality and difficulty of implementation) and subjective (in terms of usefulness and looks).
+Be <span class="orange-bold">creative</span>, you are to implement one or two great functionalities (there's no need to implement 50 of them). *There's no rubric for this.* It is both objective (in terms of functionality and difficulty of implementation) and subjective (in terms of usefulness and looks).

 # Sustainability and Inclusivity